Outwood, Wakefield: Education

 Outwood is home to Outwood Grange Academy, one of the largest secondary schools in the UK with over 2,100 students.

 The local primary schools are Outwood Primary Academy Ledger Lane (headteacher Rachael Skirrow) and Rooks Nest Academy (headteacher Kimberley Dawson).

 Sport and recreation

 Outwood is home to one park.
 Outwood Park has facilities for football, 5 a side, crown green bowling and a children's play area.
 Outwood is also home to two other playing fields and another play area.

 Local teams include Nightingale Football Club and Outwood Rangers Junior Football Club.

 Local agriculture

 Outwood is located within the Rhubarb Triangle.
 Because of its mining history Outwood has good supplies of soot and ash to condition its soil, which provide good conditions for the plant to grow.

 Economy

 CCE Wakefield is a main factory, with the rest of the Wakefield 41 industrial estate.

-Elizabeth Anne Florist has served the area for many years.